 Our Board unanimously approved the Company's 2016 Plan on July 26, 2016, and it was approved by our stockholders at our 2016 Annual Meeting of Stockholders on September 26, 2016, and further amended to increase the number of shares authorized for issuance therefrom at our 2017 Annual Meeting of Stockholders on September 15, 2017.
 The 2016 Plan provided for the grant of stock options, restricted shares of common stock, stock appreciation rights and dividend equivalent rights, collectively referred to as "Awards".
 Stock options granted under the 2016 Plan were either incentive stock options under the provisions of Section 422 of the Internal Revenue Code of 1986, as amended (the Code), or non-qualified stock options.
 We could grant incentive stock options only to employees of the Company or any parent or subsidiary of the Company.
 Awards other than incentive stock options could be granted to employees, directors and consultants.
-A total of 10.0 million shares of our common stock were authorized for issuance under the 2016 Plan, no further grants were permissible under the 2016 Plan and approximately 1.4 million authorized shares were transferred to the 2019 Plan and became issuable therefrom.
+A total of 10.0 million shares of our common stock were authorized for issuance under the 2016 Plan, of which options to purchase approximately 7.4 million shares remained outstanding at March 31, 2022.
+Upon the adoption of our 2019 Plan, no further grants were permissible under the 2016 Plan and approximately 1.4 million authorized shares were transferred to the 2019 Plan and became issuable therefrom.
 All options granted from the 2016 Plan remain operative under the terms of the respective grants.